sagemath/trac_to_gh/Issue 4247.md

 # Issue 4247: plotting -- bug in text and pdf export

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4247

 Original creator: was